datsplatform/dats/README.md

 ## DATS Template Language

 ### Template Tags
 The DATS uses the [Mustache Template Language](https://mustache.github.io/) for constructing cross-folder views of data.
-Mustache is a logicless template language (e.g. there are no conditional statements) that can be used for constructing HTML pages.
+Mustache is a logicless template language (i.e. there are no conditional statements) that can be used for constructing HTML pages.
 It works by expanding keyword tags present in a template page with data provided by the application.
-Therefore, all template pages written for the DATS platform must conform with the Mustache spec.
+The DATS platform uses Mustache to securely create pages that aggregate data across multiple folders.

 Keyword tags in the Mustache language are specified by double curly brackets.
 For example, {{this}} is a Mustache tag, as well as {{#this}}.
 There are a few types of tags with specicial meanings:

 #### Variable Tags {{variable}}
-These tags specify a single variable of data that is passed in to the Mustache template processor.
+These tags specify a single variable of data that is passed into the Mustache template processor.
 For example:

 Template: